Tetulia Jami Mosque

-The Tetulia Jami Mosque (তেতুলিয়া জামে মসজিদ), also known as the Khan Bahadur Salamatullah Mosque, and the Tetulia Shahi Mosque, is a Sunni Friday mosque, located in village of Tetulia (or Tentulia) in Tala Upazila in the Satkhira District of Bangladesh.
+The Tetulia Jami Mosque (তেতুলিয়া জামে মসজিদ), also known as the Khan Bahadur Salamatullah Mosque or the Tetulia Shahi Mosque, is a Sunni Friday mosque, located in the village of Tetulia (or Tentulia) in Tala Upazila in the Satkhira District of Bangladesh.
 The founder of the mosque was Khan Bahadur Maulvi Qazi Salamatullah Khan, of the zamindar (feudal-lord) Qazi family of Tetulia, who was also the founder of the mansion known as Salam Manzil (now in ruins) in the vicinity.
-The six-domed mosque was built Mughal style in 1858–59 and resembles those built by Tipu Sultan's descendants, as does the Salam Manzil, now in virtual decay.
+The six-domed mosque was built in the Mughal style in 1858–59 and resembles those built by Tipu Sultan's descendants, as does the Salam Manzil, now in virtual decay.

 In 1982, the front of the decaying "Shingho Doroja" ("Main Door" in the Bengali language) – that is, the gateway and entrance to Salam Manzil – appeared to have inscriptions or patterns on the wall.
 Walking through the gate, one would find a spacious compound containing a lot of greenery.
 A very long verandah with a crumbling roof, supported by a twin-pillar system, overlooked the compound.
 Opening onto the verandah were dilapidated chambers, which used to function as offices in the past, when the mansion was in a working state.
 In the past, one or more end-rooms of the verandah had housed palkis (palanquins).
-One particular palki was enormous and twelve bearers were required to carry it.
+One particular palki was enormous, and twelve bearers were required to carry it.

 The decaying remains of the Salam Manzil, as seen in 1982.

-It is unusual to find the use of the twin-pillar system in a remote village of Bengal in the mid 19th century.
+It is unusual to find the use of the twin-pillar system in a remote village of Bengal in the mid-19th century.
 The twin-pillar system was necessary to support the roof, which had several layers of reinforcement.
 The distance of the roof from the ground appeared to be at least 10.5 ft.

 In the present time, the "Shingho Doroja" has been renovated to a different style, though the rest of the Salam Manzil is in complete ruins.